 Gilliam’s own gifts as a baroque fabulist, deftly composing shape-shifting scenes with canted angles and distorted perceptions, are all on display here and would seem the perfect skill-set for bringing this classic to digital life.
 For example, a party thrown by a Russian magnate, indulged by Toby’s boss (Stellan Skarsgard) in the hopes of getting more investment cash, is something out of Fellini, carnevale di Venezia, and, yes, Gilliam’s oeuvre.
 And that’s the problem.
 In Cervantes’s original, Don Quixote’s delusions draw us into the worlds of its characters so that we begin to see for the first time their plight as they themselves experience it, making it difficult for readers to dismiss them as little more than the author’s (if not God’s) comic detritus deserving of their glum fates.
 By forcing us to question what is real and what is not, and who is telling the truth even in the guise of fiction (could Quixote be faking his own madness?), we begin to see with better eyes: nobility in commoners, injustice in the absolute enforcement of a law meant to serve the noble class, dignity in defiance.
 This inversion of perspectives brings into question the credibility of the official story tellers: the rigid hierarchs of Church and nation-state.
 Quixote’s fantasies liberate the wills of these supposedly ancillary characters and transforms them from one-dimensional types into free moral agents—for good and for ill.
 (Not all these characters are grateful for the gift of freedom, however, any more than we are.)

 A superficial viewing would have us believe that this is what Gilliam is doing in his adaptation, too.
 But what we’re really being treated to is merely Gilliam’s world.
-His totalitarian vision trumps all.
-He wants you to know exactly how to read his characters, thus reducing them to mere types again.
-We’re told exactly who the villains are: Islamophobes, Russian oligarchs, Trump, Big Hollywood, the Church, the police.
+His vision consumes everything in the frame.
+There is no room for multiple perspectives; he instructs you on exactly how to read his characters, thus reducing them to mere types again.
+We’re told in no uncertain terms who the villains are: Islamophobes, Russian oligarchs, Trump, Big Hollywood, the Church, the police.
 Here the official story—the one fed us by mass media and the Academy, by Buddy Jesus churches and even the very Hollywood the director ostensibly despises—is the truth.

 If there is one thing Cervantes did not want to impress upon his readers was how exactly to read his work.
 As William Egginton explains in his fascinating and passionately argued The Man Who Invented Fiction: